cosmos/gaia/docs/guidelines/code-guidelines.md

 Note that there are limited circumstances where a non-nil but the zero-length slice is preferred, such as when encoding JSON objects (a `nil` slice encodes to `null`, while `[]string{}` encodes to the JSON array `[]`).

 When designing interfaces, avoid distinguishing between a nil slice and a non-nil, zero-length slice, as this can lead to subtle programming errors.
+It's also important to distinguish if a map key exists from whether its value is `zero`/`nil`/`false`.

 For more discussion about nil in Go see Francesc Campoy's talk [Understanding Nil](https://www.youtube.com/watch?v=ynoY2xz-F8s).